eqlbin/gwt-dropdown-month-datepicker/README.md

 Date picker component which allows to select the current month of the calendar, using the drop-down list for setting the month and year.
+In addition to this, it supports a fixed date range.

 # Usage